Choosing a Program in the Department of Geosciences

 Physical geographers’ ability to analyze and integrate aspects of the Earth’s physical and human environments makes them attractive for a variety of jobs.
 The training in computer-based cartography, remote sensing, and the use of geographic information systems that geospatial analysis graduates receive is especially valuable as this tech is a major growth area in all areas of the professional geosciences.

 Career options include working for planning, emergency management, environmental, and conservation agencies at all levels of government as well as military contracting.
 In industry, many firms including retail chains, financial institutions, insurance companies, and real estate agencies employ geographers to collect and analyze data that relate to the services they provide.
 A range of NGOs working in areas of the environment, sustainability, and the protection of indigenous ways of life are available too.
+The program coordinator for Physical Geography is Dr. Jeremy Aber.

 - Physical Geography Track - For students who want to be geographers with a focus on the natural world.